Bath

 Parade Gardens

 Parade Gardens, also called Bath City Park, is a lovely green oasis along the River Avon in the center of Bath.
-From here you can enjoy excellent views of Pulteney Bridge and Bath Abbey, among others.
+From here you can enjoy an excellent and atmospheric view of, among others, Pulteney Bridge and Bath Abbey.

 Victoria Art Gallery

 Victoria Art Gallery is an art museum where you can see works by British oil painters from the 17th century to the present day.
-Here are works by Gainsborough, Sickert and many others.
+Here are works by, for example, Gainsborough and Sickert, and you can also experience pictures from Bath over the centuries.
+There are also various art objects in the gallery’s fine exhibition.

 Guildhall, Bath